not so subtle sexism

 Tabitha King’s name was absent from recent AP news release

-the damage of sexism
+the legacy of sexism